-- New public spaces4 should be created with a new major development.
+- New public spaces4 should be created when associated with a new major development.
 The area will be a ratio of the size of the development area to a specific public space size.
-These new public spaces will be created in a way that reduces environmental impacts of invasive species and other negative effects. - Public spaces should include a mix of active and passive recreational activities and nature appreciation opportunities. - New public spaces should be obtained outside of a new major development trigger.
-Properties may be obtained through direct purchase or the acceptance of land donations. - All public spaces should consider linkages to other existing public land holdings. - Public spaces should be created and managed in consideration of the value of health and well-being to the local community, effects on local ecosystems, additions to recreational and tourism value, and impacts to surrounding landowners. - The development of a conservation area in the Graham Creek watershed should be explored and implemented.
+These new public spaces will be created in a way that reduces environmental impacts of invasive species and other negative effects. - Public spaces within the regional study area should include a mix of active and passive recreational activities and nature appreciation opportunities. - New public spaces should be obtained outside of a new major development trigger.
+Properties may be obtained through direct purchase or the acceptance of land donations. - All public spaces should consider linkages to other existing public land holdings. - Public spaces should be created and managed in consideration of the value of health and well-being to the local community, effects on local ecosystems, additions to recreational and tourism value, and impacts to surrounding landowners. - The development of a conservation area within the regional study area should be explored and implemented.